-Flesh Flies – ½ inch long with a checkerboard pattern on its abdomen and feeds primarily on garbage and fresh manure or even carcaces.
-These flies are most active in the warmer months and are only alive for 2 to 4 weeks.
-The best way to manage Flesh Flies is to have better sanitation and eliminating their habitat.
-These flies may need special treatment with our larvicide treatments in order to keep under control because of their harborage being in hard to reach locations.
+These flies, growing up to ½ an inch in length and with a checkerboard pattern on their abdomens, feed primarily on garbage, fresh manure, and even animal carcasses.
+They are most active in the warmer months and only live for two to four weeks.
+The best way to manage flesh flies is good sanitation practices and habitat elimination.
+Sometimes, they may need special treatment via larvicide treatments to keep them under control because their harborage may be hard to reach.

-Blow Flies – ½ inch long with the metallic blue or green color.
-These flies are most active in the spring and summer months and feed primarily on animal carcases or rotting meat in garbage.
-These flies only live for 2 – 4 weeks but can be quite disruptive when an invasion happens.
-In order to control the habitat of these flies yourself, you might want to check the area for dead animals or rotting meat and remove the source.
-Our blowfly treatments consist of contact treatments as well as some residual and baiting processes for the best control.
+Blow flies, known for their metallic blue or green color, are active in the spring and summer months and feed primarily on animal carcasses and rotting meat found in the garbage.
+They can only live for two to four weeks but are very disruptive when an invasion does happen.
+Check for dead animals or rotting meat and immediately remove it.
+Blowfly treatments consist of contact treatments, residual treatments, and occasional baiting for best control.

-Horse Flies – These flies primarily feed on warm blooded and domesticated animals such as horses but can also prey on dogs and cats.
-These flies bite their prey and cause extremely irritating and painful bites to the animal and human.
-Finding and destroying their harborage areas or their breeding sites can be a huge plus in knocking down their population.
-In the event their harborage areas can not be found then our residual treatments and contact treatments paired with the repellant programs are very effective.
+These flies primarily feed on warm-blooded and domesticated animals (such as horses), but they are also known to prey on dogs, cats, and even humans.
+They bite and cause extremely irritating, painful bites to animals and humans.
+Eliminating their harborage areas or breeding sites can help knock down their population.
+When harborage can’t be located, we’ll use residual and contact treatments paired with repellents to keep them at bay.

 Black flies feed on domesticated animals, as well as dogs and cats.
 Their bite causes extreme irritation and pain, sometimes even resulting in a rash.
 Residual and contact treatments are extremely effective, especially since it can be hard to find their nesting sites at times.